Skip to main content

 }

-Los Patrones de diseño en programación son solutions to recurring design problems that are being applied daily in the software industry.
-Design patterns allow developers to have guidance in establishing the structure of a program, and making it more flexible and reusable.
+Design patterns in programming are solutions to recurring design problems that are applied daily in the software industry.
+Design patterns allow developers to have a guide when establishing the structure of a program, making it more flexible and reusable.

 What is Singleton?

-Singleton is a design pattern that seeks to ensure that we can only instantiate a class once and verify that we are only instantiating a class once.
-Perhaps you've heard the controversy surrounding Singleton, it's even called an anti-pattern design.
-This is because the truth is that you will rarely use Singleton in your daily life as a programmer and the very definition of a design pattern is to solve everyday problems.
-Singleton is something you'll use for very particular situations.
-I encourage you not to use it, unless the situation requires it, but if you have the knowledge.
-Since all knowledge adds up.
-Let's see an example of what a class would look like, using this pattern.
+Singleton is a design pattern that ensures a class can only be instantiated once and verifies that only one instance of the class is created.
+You may have heard the controversy about Singleton; it is even called an anti-pattern.
+This is because, in reality, you will very rarely use Singleton in your day-to-day programming, and the very definition of a design pattern is to solve everyday problems.
+Singleton is something you will use for very particular situations.
+I encourage you not to use it unless the situation requires it, but do have the knowledge since all knowledge adds up.
+Let's see an example of how a class would look using this pattern.

 export class MyService{